Zaczero/xsecurelock/README.md

     `gsettings set org.gnome.metacity compositing-manager false` or passing `XSECURELOCK_NO_COMPOSITE=1` to XSecureLock.

-*   Picom doesn't remove windows in the required order causing a window with the text "INCOMPATIBLE COMPOSITOR, PLEASE FIX!" to be displayed.
-To fix this you can disable composite obscurer with `XSECURELOCK_COMPOSITE_OBSCURER=0` to stop the window from being drawn all together.
+*   Picom doesn't remove windows in the required order, causing a window with the text "INCOMPATIBLE COMPOSITOR, PLEASE FIX!" to be displayed.
+To fix this you can disable the composite obscurer with `XSECURELOCK_COMPOSITE_OBSCURER=0` to stop the window from being drawn altogether.

 *   In general, most compositor issues will become visible in form of a text "INCOMPATIBLE COMPOSITOR, PLEASE FIX!" being displayed.
 A known good